01 July 2023

 The switch from GBP to USD for reporting purposes seems sensible enough, and comparisons year-on-year will have less exposure to currency movements.
 But currency movements will influence USD-denominated profit as approximately a third of costs are GBP-denominated.

 I do wonder if the presentation-currency change could allow a dividend cut by the back door.
-I presume future dividends will be determined first in USD and then translated into GBP, and that translation may one day result in less than the current 33p per share.
-In theory the reporting-currency switch should not make a difference, but the prospective wafer-thin cover.
+CLIG says dividends will be declared in GBP, but surely the payouts will be determined first in USD and then translated into GBP… and that translation may one day result in less than the current 33p per share.
+In theory the reporting-currency switch should not make a difference, but the prospective wafer-thin cover does worry me about an effective cut (at least in GBP).

 Maynard